qdrant/quaterion-models/README.md

 It contains definition of base classes, used for model inference, as well as the collection of building blocks for building fine-tunable similarity learning models.
 The documentation can be found [here](https://quaterion-models.qdrant.tech/).

-For more information about Quaterion, please see the [main repository](https://github.com/qdrant/quaterion)
+If you are looking for the training-related part of Quaterion, please see the [main repository](https://github.com/qdrant/quaterion) instead.

 ## Install